badetitou/Moose2GraphJson/README.md

 # Moose2GraphJson

-I can export any MooseModel in a json format adapted for graph database.
+I can export and import any MooseModel in a json format adapted for graph database

 ## Install